 Then spinning round to see the white line receding away from us – as it should.

 COME!
 I barked at Graham.
-Grabbing our balsaks we hopped off and walked back where we’d come from into the night without a backward glance or even a single word to the driver.
+Grabbing our balsaks we hopped off and walked back where we’d come from into the night without a backward glance or a single word to the driver.
 I did not want to engage with him in any way at all.
+Fucked if I was getting into Stockholm Syndrome with the twerp who’d almost killed us!
 We walked till completely out of sight and out of earshot in the dark night.

 Where we hitched a ride with another stranger.